Entromorgan/SignFi/README.md

 [Yongsen Ma](http://www.cs.wm.edu/~yma/), [Gang Zhou](http://gzhou.blogs.wm.edu), Shuangquan Wang, Hongyang Zhao, and Woosub Jung. **SignFi: Sign Language Recognition using WiFi.
 ACM IMWUT (UbiComp '18)**.

-The datasets can be downloaded at [SignFiDataset_2018 on Box](https://app.box.com/folder/44872906260).
-Both downlink and uplink CSI traces are included for the 276 sign words in the lab and home environments; Only downlink CSI traces are used in the paper.
+The datasets can be downloaded at [SignFiDataset_2018 on Box](https://app.box.com/folder/44872906260) or [SignFi on Github](https://github.com/yongsen/SignFi).
+Both downlink and uplink CSI traces are included for the 276 sign words in the lab and home environments.
+Only downlink CSI traces are used in the paper.

 ### Files
 This repository contains the following files.